 Generation and Transmission Costs

 The methodology used in this study to classify generation and transmission costs is a Peak Credit method.
 The demand-related component is defined as one minus the west control area system diversified load factor (SDLF).
-This calculation results in a 38% demand-related and 62% energy-related classification of generation and transmission costs.
+The SDLF is determined by dividing the average demand by the peak demand.
+This calculation produces classifications of 62% energy-related and 38% demand-related for generation and transmission costs.
+All data used in this calculation is contained in the electronic version of the class cost of service study.

 The demand-related portion is allocated using class loads coincident with the PacifiCorp’s highest 100 summer (April-October) and highest 100 winter (November-March) hourly retail WCA loads.
 The energy portion is allocated using class annual megawatt hours adjusted for losses to the generation level.
 This produces the Company’s allocation factor, F10.